garybake/blog/content/2023_03_24_vector_database_api.md

 ### Upload data

 If this is your first run, its best to try with fewer emails.
 The get_email_data() function has a max_emails parameter.
-Set this to something like 20.
+Set this to something like 20 while you get it to work.

 Inserts are done in batches.
 It depends on your volume and size of the texts you are uploading.
 I found I had timeouts when uploading 3000+ full page documents (for another project) and batches of 50 worked well.